cstubens/antares_client/README.md

 # antares_client
-A light-weight client for receiving alerts from ANTARES
+A light-weight client for receiving alerts from [ANTARES](antares.noao.edu).

-[ANTARES](antares.noao.edu) is an Alert Broker developed by the [NOAO](noao.edu) for ZTF and LSST.
+ANTARES is an Alert Broker developed by the [NOAO](noao.edu) for ZTF and LSST.

 ANTARES uses Apache Kafka to stream out alerts.
 This client allows you to subscribe to a Kafka topic and save all alerts to a directory.